m-wojnar/reinforced-lib/docs/source/examples.rst

     :linenos:
     :lineno-start: 1

+    from env import RecommenderSystemEnv
+    from ext import RecommenderSystemExt

     from reinforced_lib import RLib
     from reinforced_lib.agents.mab import EGreedy
     from reinforced_lib.logs import PlotsLogger, SourceType
-    from ext import RecommenderSystemExt

     import gymnasium as gym
-    import env
+    gym.logger.set_level(40)

 We define a `run()` function that constructs the recommender system extension, creates, and resets the appropriate environment with user preferences derived from the extension.
 We also create and initialize the `RLib` instance with the selected agent, previously constructed extension and optionally some loggers to visualise the decision making process.

 .. code-block:: python
     :linenos:
-    :lineno-start: 10
+    :lineno-start: 12

     def run(episodes: int, seed: int) -> None:

         # Construct the extension
         ext = RecommenderSystemExt()

-        # Create and reset the environment which will simulate user behavior
+        # Create and reset the environment which will simulate users behavior
-        env = gym.make("RecommenderSystemEnv-v1", preferences=ext.preferences)
+        env = RecommenderSystemEnv(ext.preferences)
         _ = env.reset(seed=seed)

         # Wrap everything under RLib object with designated agent